-Our director compensation program is designed to attract and retain highly qualified non-employee directors.
-For fiscal year 2018, the director compensation program entitled non-employee directors to a cash component, designed to compensate directors for their service on the Board, and an equity component, designed to align the interests of the directors with those of the Company's stockholders.
+The Compensation Committee is responsible for periodically reviewing non-employee director compensation and recommending changes, if appropriate, to the full Board.
+Our director compensation program is designed to compensate our highly qualified non-employee directors for their time, efforts and contributions.
+For fiscal year 2019, the director compensation program entitled non-employee directors to a cash component designed to compensate directors for their service on the Board, and an equity component designed to align the interests of the directors with those of the Company's stockholders.

-For 2018, the standard equity component of the Company's director compensation program consisted of \$100,000 of restricted stock units for each of the non-employee directors awarded under the Artisan Partners Asset Management Inc. 2013 Non-Employee Director Compensation Plan.
+For 2019, the standard equity component of the Company's director compensation program consisted of \$100,000 of restricted stock units for each of the non-employee directors awarded under the Artisan Partners Asset Management Inc. 2013 Non-Employee Director Compensation Plan.
 The shares of Class A common stock underlying the restricted stock units will be delivered on the earlier to occur of (i) a change in control of the Company and (ii) the termination of the director's service on the Board.

-During 2018, each non-employee director was entitled to receive a cash payment of \$50,000, paid in four quarterly installments.
-The lead independent director and chairperson of our Audit Committee were entitled to receive an additional cash payment of \$50,000, and the chairpersons of each of the Compensation Committee and Nominating and Corporate Governance Committee were entitled to receive an additional cash payment of \$40,000.
+During 2019, each non-employee director was entitled to receive a cash payment of \$50,000, paid in four quarterly installments.
+Our lead independent director and the chairperson of our Audit Committee were each entitled to receive an additional cash payment of \$50,000, and the chairpersons of each of the Compensation Committee and Nominating and Corporate Governance Committee were entitled to receive an additional cash payment of \$40,000.
 Each of our non-employee directors elected to receive the value of this cash compensation in the form of additional restricted stock units.
-As a result, each non-employee director received an additional number of restricted stock units in January of 2018, the value of which equaled the amount of cash compensation each director was entitled to receive during 2018.
-One-quarter of the units awarded in lieu of cash compensation vested in each quarter of 2018.
+As a result, each non-employee director received an additional number of restricted stock units in January of 2019, the value of which equaled the amount of cash compensation each director was entitled to receive during 2019.
+One-quarter of the units awarded in lieu of cash compensation vested in each quarter of 2019.